aapatre/Automatic-Udemy-Course-Enroller-GET-PAID-UDEMY-COURSES-for-FREE/README.md

 # Automatic Udemy Course Enroller: GET PAID UDEMY COURSES for FREE
 Do you want to LEARN NEW STUFF for FREE?
 Don't worry, with the power of web-scraping and automation, this script will find the necessary Udemy Coupons &amp; enroll you for PAID UDEMY COURSES, ABSOLUTELY FREE!

+The code scrapes course links and coupons from tutorialbar.com

 In case of any bugs or issues, feel free to ping me on [Twitter](https://twitter.com/Antariksh_Patre)

 ***Video Proof:***